cgiff9/automata/dfa/README.md

 that produce an infinite number of lines, like the random device /dev/urandom.
 Keep in mind you will need to halt the program manually with CTRL+C or by killing the ./dfa process.
-Be careful with the random device, though, or you may end up looking at very unfamiliar characters in your terminal (the 'reset' command is helpful if this happens).

 READING OUTPUT
 --------------------